EnviroDIY/ModularSensors/README.md

 - **sensorsPowerDown()** - This cuts power to all sensors, skipping repeated sensors.
 No return.
 - **updateAllSensors()** - This updates all sensor values, skipping repeated sensors.
 Does not power or wake/sleep sensors.
 Returns true.
 Does NOT return any values.
 - **completeUpdate()** - This updates all sensor values, including power up, wake, sleep and power down.
 Repeated sensors are skipped.
 Returns true.
 Does NOT return any values.
-- **printSensorData(Stream stream)** - This prints current sensor values along with meta-data to a stream (either hardware or software serial).
+- **printSensorData(Stream \*stream)** - This prints current sensor values along with meta-data to a stream (either hardware or software serial).
 By default, it will print to the first Serial port.
-Note that the input is a pointer to a stream instance so to use a hardware serial instance you must use an ampersand before the serial name (ie, &Serial1).
+Note that the input is a pointer to a stream instance - to use a hardware serial instance you must use an ampersand before the serial name (ie, &Serial1).

 ### <a name="ArrayExamples"></a>VariableArray Examples:

 To use the VariableArray module, you must first create the array of pointers.
 This should be done outside of the setup() or loop() functions.
 Remember that for measured variables you must first create a new sensor instance and then one or more new variable instances for that sensor (depending on how many values it can return.)
 The sensor functions for sensors within a variable array take advantage of all of the timestamps and status bits within the sensor object to minimize the amount of time that all sensors are powered and the processor is awake.
 That is, the first sensor to be warmed up will be set up or activated first; the first sensor to stabilize will be asked for values first.
 All calculations for any calculated variables happen after all the sensor updating has finished.
 The order of the variables within the array should not matter, though for code readability, I strongly suggest putting all the variables attached to a single sensor next to each other in the array.
+When creating a logger, the order of variables in the array determines the order the values will be written to the data file.

 The asterisk must be put in front of the variable name to indicate that it is a pointer to your variable object.
 With many variables, it is easier to create the object and the pointer to it all at once in the variable array.
 This can be done using the "new" keyword like so: